 Figure 2.6-2 counts marine casualties and incidents with at least one occurrence with persons.
-There are 6,766 marine casualties and incidents with at least one occurrence with persons, showing the following distribution by severity: 53.5% were less serious marine casualties, 33.8% were serious marine casualties, 7.8% were marine incidents and 4.9% were very serious marine casualties.
+There are 7,622 marine casualties and incidents with at least one occurrence with persons, showing the following distribution by severity: 54.7% are less serious marine casualties, 32.6% are serious marine casualties, 8.0% are marine incidents and 4.7% are very serious marine casualties.

-The number of less serious casualties with at least one occurrence with persons does not present a clear trend from 2014 to 2022 but globally it has an increasing trend.
+The number of less serious casualties with at least one occurrence with persons does not present a clear trend from 2014 to 2023, but there is a significant increase in 2023, reaching the maximum of 529 casualties.

-The number of serious casualties with at least one occurrence with persons has a decreasing trend from 2014 to 2022, with a clear decrease from 2021 to 2022.
+The number of serious casualties with at least one occurrence with persons has a decreasing trend from 2014 to 2022, with an increase in 2023.

-The number of very serious casualties and marine incidents with at least one occurrence with persons does not show a clear trend from 2014 to 2022 but is almost constant in the last three years.
+The number of very serious casualties and marine incidents with at least one occurrence with persons does not show a clear trend from 2014 to 2023 but is almost constant in the last four years.

-The total number of occurrences with persons from 2014 to 2022 was 6,784, which is greater than the total number of marine casualties with occurrences with persons in Figure 2.6-2 because some marine casualties have more than one occurrence with persons.
+The total number of occurrences with persons from 2014 to 2023 was 7,648, which is greater than the total 7,622 marine casualties with occurrences with persons in Figure 2.6-2, because some marine casualties have more than one occurrence with persons.
 Their distribution by severity is almost the same than in Figure 2.6-2.